eclemmon/from_elemental/README.md

 <a href=https://www.python.org/downloads/>install it by downloading it here.</a>
 The software has been tested in Python 3.8 and up.

-Navigate to the directory that you want to the folder to be downloaded to in the CLI of your choice (e.g. terminal on mac):
+Navigate to the directory that you want the folder to be downloaded to in the CLI of your choice (e.g. terminal on mac):

 `cd Users/your_user_name_here/Desktop`